awsdocs/aws-freertos-docs/doc_source/portingguide/building-cmake.md

-# Building Amazon FreeRTOS with CMake<a name="building-cmake"></a>
+# Building FreeRTOS with CMake<a name="building-cmake"></a>

 CMake targets your host operating system as the target system by default\.
 To use CMake for cross compiling, you must provide a toolchain file that specifies the compiler that you want to use\.
-Amazon FreeRTOS provides some default toolchain files in `<amazon-freertos>/tools/cmake/toolchains`\.
+FreeRTOS provides some default toolchain files in `<freertos>/tools/cmake/toolchains`\.
 The instructions for using the toolchain file differ depending on whether you are using the CMake command\-line interface or the GUI\.
 [Generating Build Files \(CMake Command\-Line Tool\)](#cmake-gen-cli) has more details\.
 To learn more about cross\-compiling in CMake, visit the [ Cross Compiling](https://gitlab.kitware.com/cmake/community/wikis/doc/cmake/CrossCompiling) on the official CMake Wiki\.

 **To build a CMake\-based project**